 3. Uludag Mountain

 Although Uludag is better known for skiing during winter, the national park is excellent for hiking in the summer months.
-The trail is 56 km long and stretches from Sarialan to Coboyanka, revealing the beauty of Uludag National Park in summer.
-Hikers trek through beautiful slopes, Alpine meadows, and glacial lakes, making this the best trail between Sarialan and Coboyanka.
+The trail is 56 km long and stretches from Sarialan to Cobankaya, revealing the beauty of Uludag National Park in summer.
+Hikers trek through beautiful slopes, Alpine meadows, and glacial lakes, making this the best trail between Sarialan and Cobankaya.

 The trail has a medium difficulty rating, and it will be a somewhat challenging climb.